joey-public/joey-public.github.io/markdown/b_md2html_post0_intro.md

 - Support for math
     - Using `$...$` for inline math and `$$...$$` for a math block
 - Support for inline HTML
-    - As a fallback for anything we want to be in the html file that is not simple to represent in a markdown file \(eg tables\)
+    - As a fallback for anything we want to be in the html file that is not simple to represent in a markdown file.

 ## Conclusion